 - Select the growth stage of your crop for the date the biomass map image was taken

 - Click 'Continue'

-- Enter the target N rate, the lower and upper limit, the fertilizer and the % N content
+- Enter the target N rate, the lower and upper limit, the fertiliser and the % N content

 - Click 'Generate automatically' (calculation based on the N-Sensor vegetation index/N-Sensor biomass image) or 'Create manually' to create your VRA map manually